 The larger shelters (and even a few smaller ones) have trainers either on staff or that volunteer their time.
 Trainers are a valuable asset for targeting behavior issues and getting a dog on the right path to rehabilitation.
 Most shelters either offer follow up training after adoption or can recommend a decent, reputable trainer.
 There are quite a few trainers out there who will offer a discount for shelter pups.

 While it takes a few days for a dogs true personality to surface in a new home, prospective owners can get a feel for a certain dog by talking to the staff who work with and care for the animals.
-By taking advantage of this font of knowledge, adopters are better able to determine which pooches would be the best fit for their families.
+By taking advantage of this font of knowledge, adopters are better able to determine which pooches would be the best fit for their families, including whether they do well with other pets and children, have anxiety, or have a favorite spot to be scratched.

 Shelters house both pure and mixed breeds.
 If one is looking for a specific breed, there are rescues in almost every state for almost every breed recognized by the American Kennel Club.
 Most shelters and rescues utilize websites such as Petfinder and Rescue Me!.
 Both sites allow for specific breed and location searches.